atomisthq/docs/docs/developer/sdm-deploy.md

 This has two effects:

 * it tells NPM to install only runtime dependencies, not dev-dependencies.
-* it changes the default config in the SDM to run in `durable` mode.
+* it changes the default config in the SDM to [production defaults][prod-default-config-apidoc] run in `durable` mode.

+If you want the NPM effect, but not the Atomist configuration change, then set ATOMIST_ENV to "testing" or "development".
+This will override NODE_ENV for that purpose.

+[prod-default-config-apidoc: https://atomist.github.io/automation-client/modules/_lib_configuration_.html#productiondefaultconfiguration (APIdoc for ProductionDefaultConfig)

 ### Node